jeremy-cc/solarch-assoc/README.md

 ###### IAM

-1. IAM is global, not bound to a region.
+1. IAM is a global service, not bound to a region.
 2. IAM comprises users, groups, roles and policies.
 3. Users can have api access (access keys) or username + password access ( console login ) - a user cannot log in to the console with an access key